assertible/deployments/README.md

 When
 you
-[connect Assertible to a GitHub repo](#view-the-result-in-a-github-status-check), **the post deployment test results will show as a status check** on your commits and pull requests.
+[connect Assertible to a GitHub repo](#view-the-result-in-a-github-status-check), the post deployment test results will show as a **status check** on your commits and pull requests.

 ### Send a deployment to the Assertible API

 The [Deployments API](https://assertible.com/docs/guide/deployments)
-is used to **run integration tests on your app after a deployment**.
+is used to **run integration tests** on your app after a deployment.
 Tests can be run on different environments, like `staging` or `qa`, by making a simple `POST` request: